mazurj20/reddit/README.md

 - [Dotenv](https://www.npmjs.com/package/dotenv) - A module for loading environment variables from a .env file into process.env
 - [Pg](https://node-postgres.com/) - A PostgreSQL client for Node.js

+### Server and Database

+The server, API, routes are all codebase is stored in a seperate github repository https://github.com/tmurphy3/reddit-backend.

 ### Authentication

 In order to sign up or sign in, you must verify your identity through google authentication

 ### Routes Available

-The following routes are available
+The following routes are available:

 | **Route name**        | **URL**                 | **HTTP Verb** | **Description**                                                   |
 | ---------------       | ----------------------- | ------------- | ----------------------------------------------------------------- |